-Day 2 - Careers and work related learning Title I. Writing a CV 2.
+Term I - Careers and work related learning Title I. Writing a CV 2.
 Interview techniques 3.
 Applying for jobs 4.
 Local labour markets 5.
 Work experience Objectives What information is required?
 How do CVs need to adapt based on the job people apply for?
 What do employers expect?
 Planning prior to interview Practice on answering questions What makes an effective letter of application?
 How do letters need to tailored to details in job adverts?
 How are job opportunities changing in Birmingham?
 What skills does a 21st century workforce need?
 Planning for placements Importance of work experience How to plan / apply?
-[Day 3 - Human rights and responsibilities Title I. Definitions 2.
+Term 2 - Human rights and responsibilities Title 1.
+Definitions 2.
 Pregnancy and miscarriage 3.
 Abortion 4.
 Forced marriage 5.
-Honour based violence Reproductive system Religious, legal and moral interpretations
+Honour based violence Objectives Rights and responsibilities in relationships?
+Importance of marriage / family institution Reproductive system Miscarriage Teenage parenthood Religious, legal and moral interpretations Physical procedure Short and long term effects on body What are rights / responsibilities in marriage?
+How are 'forced marriages' an Why is HBV carried out?
+Local examples of HBV and support What are people's